 2012 London Olympics

 At the 2012 London Olympics, Kromowidjojo had a phenomenal meet, winning both the 50m Freestyle and the 100m Freestyle.
-She set an Olympic Record in the both 50m Freestyle finals.
-She also set an Olympic Record in the semifinals of the 100m and then lowered it in the finals.
-She was the first Dutchwoman since 2000 to win an Olympic 50m freestyle event.
+She set Olympic Records in the 50m Freestyle final, the 100m semifinals, and the 100m final.
+She was the first Dutchwoman since 2000 to win an Olympic Gold in the 50m freestyle.

-Because Kromowidjojo was first Dutch Woman to win an Olympic 50m Freestyle in 12 years and her record-setting performances, , The European Swimming Federation named her the 2012 Female European Swimmer of the Year.
+In light of her record setting performances, The European Swimming Federation named her the 2012 Female European Swimmer of the Year.

-Leading up to the 2016 Rio Olympics, Kromowidjojo consistently sprinted to top 10 times in the 50m Freestyle.
+Leading up to the 2016 Rio Olympics, Kromowidjojo consistently sprinted to top 10 times in the 50m Freestyle globally.

 2016 Rio Olympics

-Kromowidjojo finished sixth in the finals of the 50M Free just .35 seconds off of First Place.
-In the 100M Free, fifth place finisher Kromowidjojo tallied just .09 seconds behind Bronze Medal Winner, Sarah Sjostrom of Sweden, and .04 seconds behind fourth place finisher, Bronte Campbell.
+Kromowidjojo finished sixth in the finals of the 50m Free just .08 out of medaling.
+In the 100m Free, Kromowidjojo touched 5th, this time .09 seconds behind bronze medalist, Sarah Sjostrom of Sweden.

 2016 FINA World SCM Championships

-Kromowidjojo outsprinted the field in the 50M free with a time of 23.60, beating Silvia Di Pietro (Italy) by .30 and Madison Kennedy (USA) by .33.
-In the 100M Free, Kromowidjojo finished .11 seconds behind Gold Medalist, Brittany Elmslie of Australia.
-She also picked up another silver medal in the Women’s 4x50M Free Relay, bronze in the Women’s 4X100M Free Relay, and silver in the Mixed (2 men, 2 women) 4X50M Free Relay.
+Kromowidjojo outsprinted the field in the 50m free with a time of 23.60, beating Silvia Di Pietro (Italy) by .30 and Madison Kennedy (USA) by .33.
+In the 100m Free, Kromowidjojo finished .11 seconds behind Gold Medalist, Brittany Elmslie of Australia.
+She also picked up another silver medal in the Women’s 4x50m Free Relay, bronze in the Women’s 4x100m Free Relay, and silver in the Mixed 4x50m Free Relay.

 2017 FINA World Championships

-50m Butterfly Final – Day Seven: Kromowidjojo pulled up for silver in 25.38 behind Sarah Sjostrom who accelerated to gold by nearly eight tenths of a second in 24.60, breaking her championship record of 24.96 set in 2015.
+On day 7, Kromowidjojo pulled up for silver in 25.38 in the women’s 50 fly behind Sarah Sjostrom,who accelerated to gold by nearly eight tenths of a second in 24.60.

-Day eight in the final of the 50m freestyle, Kromowidjojo broke through 24.0 for the first time, going 23.85 to take the silver.
-That’s a huge swim for the Dutchwoman, setting a new Dutch record.
+On day 8, in the final of the 50m freestyle, Kromowidjojo broke through 24.0 for the first time, going 23.85 to take the silver, again behind Sjostrom.
+With that best time, it was also a new Dutch record.

 Also swimming the anchor on the 4×100 Mixed freestyle relay, Kromowidjojo teamed with Ben Schwietert, Kyle Stolk and Femke Heemskerk to win the Silver Medal behind the US.